 According to its definition, neurodegeneration includes the death of neurons.
-Therefore, the KER describing the link between cell death and neuroinflammation is applicable to this KER.
-The fact that neuronal death can trigger neuroinflammation and that neuroinflammation can, in turn, cause neuronal degeneration, is known as a vicious circle, which is involved in the pathogenesis of neurodegenerative diseases (Griffin et al., 1998; McGeer and Mc Geer, 1998; Blasko et al., 2004; Cacquevel et al., 2004; Barbeito et al., 2010; Rubio-Perez and Morillas-Ruiz, 2012; Thundyil and Lim, 2015; Hayward and Lee, 2014).
-Proteinopathies associated with neurodegenerative disorders such as Alzheimer's disease (AD) and Parkinson's disease (PD) may be sensed as damage associated molecular patterns (DAMPs) and thus activate microglia within the CNS.
+Therefore, the KER describing the link between cell death and neuroinflammation is also applicable to this KER.
+However in neurodegenerative diseases and in Alzheimer's disease in particular, neurodegeneration is associated with accumulation of modified/aggregated proteins (insoluble amyloid; hyperphosphorylated tau), which are recognized as potential triggers of neuroinflammation:

+Proteinopathies associated with neurodegenerative disorders like Alzheimer's disease (AD) and Parkinson's disease (PD) may be sensed as damage associated molecular patterns (DAMPs) and thus activate microglia within the CNS.
 In animal neurodegeneration models and post-mortem brain samples from patients suffering from neurodegenerative disorders often revealed the presence of activated microglia and the accumulation of inflammatory mediators at the lesion sites, which suggests a continuous crosstalk between the brain immune system and the injured neurons during neurodegeneration.
-Microglia are typically activated acutely in response to an initial triggering insult, but their continued presence in large numbers around the lesion areas may actually promote neuronal death despite the absence of the initial triggering insult.
+Microglial are typically activated acutely in response to an initial triggering insult, but their continued presence in large numbers around the lesion areas may actually promote neuronal death despite the absence of the initial triggering insult.
 Inflammatory factors being released by dying neurons and/or actively secreted from the activated microglia aid in maintaining the vicious cycle between activated microglia and damaged neurons (Thundyil and Lim 2015).